yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

 > [!NOTE]
-> <P>If a local Central Management Store replica is installed on the computer on which the <STRONG>Request-CsCertificate</STRONG> cmdlet is being run, the -<STRONG>ComputerFQDN</STRONG> argument can be omitted.
+> If a local Central Management Store replica is installed on the computer on which the **Request-CsCertificate** cmdlet is being run, the -**ComputerFQDN** argument can be omitted.
 However, the requested certificate’s private key will not be marked exportable.
-To allow the private key to be exported and the certificate to be reused on other machines in the pool, append -PrivateKeyExportable $true to the command.</P>
+To allow the private key to be exported and the certificate to be reused on other machines in the pool, append -PrivateKeyExportable $true to the command.